Yellow Buses: Further financial losses and 2019 buy-out

 In early 2018, it was announced that Yellow Buses would be reverting to an earlier route-name format - '1', '1a', '1b' and so on - these changes coming into effect on 8 April 2018.
 This necessitated painting and rebranding the company's entire fleet of 140 buses and updating the timetable information at more than 1,000 stops.
 David Squire, who had replaced Andrew Smith as MD, said: "Everything is in place for Sunday's launch of our revised network.
 It has been a tremendous team effort and I think our 15 million passengers will notice a positive difference in our services from April 8."
 The company continued to post losses at Companies House, however, generating pre-tax losses of £1,818,000 in the year ending 30 December 2017 and further losses of £1,975,000 in the year to 31 December 2018.
 On 2 July 2019, following a review of its operations, RATP Group sold Bournemouth Transport Limited to the three directors of the latter company in a management buyout.

 In the months following the management buyout, Yellow Buses further incurred financial losses, losing £2.65 million over 15 months leading to March 2020, said to have been caused by the replacement of computer systems and the cost of the management buyout from the RATP Group.
 In the February of the same year, Yellow Buses stopped using Poole Bus Station due to anti-social behaviour in the area.

 Administration

-Two years later after difficulties in attempting to recover from the COVID-19 pandemic, the company fell into administration in July 2022, citing loss in revenue and an increase in running costs for the business.
+Two years after difficulties in attempting to recover from the COVID-19 pandemic, the company fell into administration in July 2022, citing loss in revenue and an increase in running costs for the business.
 Yellow Buses ceased operations on 4 August 2022 with bus services operated by the company cancelled, with some of its key routes taken over by morebus.

 Yellow Coaches was purchased by Xelabus of Eastleigh on 5 August, though its operations ceased in February 2023 with their tender for its services expiring the same month.
 The National Express Group purchased the intercity coaching and engineering operations of Yellow Buses from administrators Milsted Langdon on 8 August.